 Important Considerations

-Ensure the Body Type matches the format expected by the CSP.
+Confirm the Body Type matches the expected data format for your CSP.

 Deploying Custom CSP Policies